 An interdisciplinary introduction to economics as a normative aspect of modern society.
 Topics include: markets as a means of coordinating human behavior toward the achievement of specific social objectives, how and why markets may fail to achieve these objectives, the evolution of nonmarket institutions such as rules of law as responses to market failures, and theories of unemployment and inflation in their historical context.

-Prerequisite(s): Successful completion of Psychology of Performance or Psychology of Production and morality in the relations among nations.
 Prerequisite(s): Successful completion of Psychology of Performance or Psychology of Production

 INTERNATIONAL POLITICS